Horde-Of-Greg/HOG-API/VIBES.md

 ### `storage/filters/*`

-- What is vibe coded: All the filters, severities, and descriptions, not the logic.
+- What is vibe coded: All the filter JSONs, except exploits.json
 - Reasons: I really don't feel like writing 150000 regexes manually, and I don't really care about doing this right.
 - Author: D-Alessian